Table of contents

-Making sure your eCommerce product photos look professional – and that you have multiple photos showcasing different angles of each product – is essential.
-If you don’t have the time or budget to hire a professional photographer, the Square Photo Studio app helps you shoot high-quality, professional photos from your phone.
-Discover real-time photography tips, automatic background removal, and styling tools that’ll make your website photos look professional.
+Making sure your eCommerce product photos look professional — and that you have multiple photos showcasing different angles of each product — is essential.
+If you don’t have the time or budget to hire a professional photographer, the Square Photo Studio app helps you shoot high-quality, professional photos from your phone with real-time photography tips, automatic background removal, and styling tools so your website photos look professionally done.

 3. Generate some product reviews

-Besides helping to drive sales, reviews can help build your store’s reputation and even aid SEO efforts.
+Besides helping to drive sales, reviews can help build your store’s reputation and even help with SEO efforts.
 The simplest way to start gathering reviews is by asking customers to leave them and making it easy for them to do so.
-You can offer a chance to leave a review at checkout or through a follow-up email, and even incentivise customers with discounts or perks if they leave a review.
+You can offer a chance to leave a review at checkout or through a follow-up email, and even incentivize customers with discounts or perks if they leave a review.

 4. Make sure customers can easily find your eCommerce site

-Customer reviews can help boost your site’s SEO – customers often use keywords and product names that are associated with your online store, which can help your site appear in searches.
-But reviews alone aren’t enough to ensure your online store is discoverable by customers - implementing simple SEO tactics can bring more traffic to your eCommerce site.
+Customer reviews can help boost your site’s SEO — customers often use keywords and product names that are associated with your online store and can help your site appear in search.
+But reviews alone aren’t enough to ensure your online store is easily found by customers — implementing simple SEO tactics can increase the number of online visitors to your eCommerce site.

 5. Sell your products on social channels

 Simply put, social selling shouldn’t be left out of your sales strategy.
-Square found that approximately 1 in 3 consumers have purchased from a social media channel, and research shows that social commerce is one of the biggest digital trends in the retail industry.
+Square found that 74% of retailers who sell online also sell on a social channel, and data shows that 98% of consumers planned to make a purchase on social media in 2022.

-Integrating your online store with social channels could boost your product’s visibility and can be especially effective during peak shopping seasons.
-Creating shoppable Instagram posts and including product links in TikTok videos can accelerate sales, and shoppers can go straight from their feed or videos to your Square Online Store with the click of a button.
+Integrating your online store with social channels makes your products more visible to more people, and can be especially effective during peak shopping seasons.
+Creating shoppable Instagram posts and including product links in Tiktok videos can accelerate sales, and shoppers can go straight from their feed or videos to your Square Online Store with the click of a button.